pixelbrow720/SKrulll/docs/architecture.md

 ## Conclusion

-The CyberOps framework provides a comprehensive solution for security assessment and management.
+SKrulll provides a comprehensive solution for security assessment and management.
 Its modular architecture allows for flexibility and extensibility, while the integration between components creates a powerful platform for identifying and addressing security concerns.

-The recommended enhancements will further strengthen the framework's capabilities, especially in areas of automation, intelligence, and cloud security.
+The recommended enhancements will further strengthen SKrulll's capabilities, especially in areas of automation, intelligence, and cloud security.
 By implementing these recommendations, the system can evolve to meet emerging security challenges and provide even greater value to security teams.